-Opportunities are available for students to work on campus that demonstrate financial need.
-Work study awards are made as part of the student's financial aid award; however, award amounts are not applied to the student's account.
+On campus work opportunities are available for students who demonstrate financial need.
+Work study awards are made as part of the student's financial aid offer; however, award amounts are not applied to the student's account.

 Students must work to receive a paycheck for the amount earned.
 Students who do not earn their entire work study award do not receive the remaining funds.